-Computational Vision and Imaging Technology (CVIT) is an newly founded interdisciplinary research group, providing a synthesis between the scientific disciplines associated with computational vision, image science, image engineering and visual science.
-The group represents the merging of two research groups in the University of Westminster, the Imaging Technology Research Group and the Computer Vision Group.
-It consists of staff from the Faculty of Science and Technology, and the Westminster School of Media, Arts and Design, having long-standing records in research activities relating to the above scientific fields
+The Computational Vision and Imaging Technologies (CVIT) research group is an interdisciplinary research group, providing a synthesis between the scientific disciplines associated with computational vision, image science, and image engineering and visual science.
+CVIT is a DCDI cross-college group, with members from the School of Computer Science and Engineering (where the group is based) and the Westminster School of Arts, having long-standing records in research activities relating to the above scientific fields.

-Our activities include the physical measurement of images and imaging system characteristics, computational methods for image analysis, content retrieval and interactive visual environments.
+CVIT activities include physical and computational measurement of images and imaging system characteristics, methods for image analysis, image reconstruction, content detection/identification/retrieval and interactive visual environments.
 Inter-relationships between physical measures, computational methods and models and image perception are major group interests.

 - Digital image quality and metrics